 - Black Lagoon has an arc where the Lagoon crew—a Bald Black Leader Guy, a Chinese-American gunslinger, a Jewishnote Playful Hacker, and a Japanese ex-salaryman—makes mincemeat out of a neo-Nazi group they collide with on a salvage contract, who are portrayed as drunk on their own propaganda and generally incompetent.

 - In Blazing Saddles, we see Nazis in line to try out for Hedley's army of thugs, and a (heavily implied) Jewish actor playing the dictator appears briefly.
 He is also visible repeatedly giving Nazi salutes in the background of the Great Pie Fight, as well as during the swearing in scene.

 Hedley: RIGHT hands!

 - Nazis.
 Indiana Jones hates these guys.
-They're the villains in two out of four of his movies, where they fall squarely into the cartoonishly evil depiction.
-After directing Schindler's List, Steven Spielberg decided he would never again do a movie with "cartoon Nazis", which is why he rejected a script for the fourth film featuring neo-Nazi villains.
-(Of course, cartoon Soviets are okay.)
+They're the secondary villains in two out of four of his movies.
+After directing Schindler's List, Steven Spielberg decided he would never again do a movie with "cartoon Nazis".

 - The Blues Brothers hate Illinois Nazis.